MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 keywords: cortana
 ---

-# Use adaptive cards in Your Cortana Skill
+# Use AdaptiveCards in Your Cortana Skill

 Cards are interface elements that you can use to enhance the user experience in your Cortana skill.
 As with all cards, you can only use them when Cortana is running on a device with a display.
 See [Determine Cortana's device type](./cortana-device-type.md) to get device information.

 An adaptive card is the most versatile display card.
 It's customizable, and can include any combination of text, speech, images, buttons, and input fields.

-## Adaptive cards
+## AdaptiveCards

 Adaptive cards provide the following options.